SciML/ReservoirComputing.jl/docs/src/examples/layers.md

 ![esndlrfixedseed](https://user-images.githubusercontent.com/10376688/90959227-ffbe1d00-e499-11ea-8a0a-c4ba95ddb29a.png)

 The reservoir used is taken from the paper \[1\].
-The other reservoir therein illustrated are implemented in this package.
+The other reservoir illustrated therein are implemented in this package.

 ## Pseudo SVD reservoir and irrational input layer
-Using another architecture just to have more examples we can define the ESN using the reservoir obtained using an SVD-like method \[2\] and the irrational input layer, as described in \[1\].
+Using another architecture just to have more examples, we can define the ESN using the reservoir obtained from the SVD-like method \[2\] and the irrational input layer, as described in \[1\].
 We are going to use the same parameters as before, only adding the necessary ones for the construction of the new layers.

 ```julia
 max_value = 1.5